iter8-tools/docs/docs/tutorials/integrations/knative.md

 4.  **Readiness check.** The performance testing portion of the experiment begins only after the service is ready.
 5.  **HTML/text reports.** Promotes human understanding of experiment results through visual insights.
 6.  **Assertions.** Verifies whether the target app satisfies the specified SLOs or not after an experiment.
 Simplifies automation in CI/CD/GitOps pipelines: branch off into different paths depending upon whether the assertions are true or false.
 7.  **Multi-loop experiments.** Experiment tasks can be executed periodically (multi-loop) instead of just once (single-loop).
-This enables Iter8 to refresh metric values and perform SLO validation with the latest metric values during each loop.
+This enables Iter8 to refresh metric values and perform SLO validation using the latest metric values during each loop.
-8.  **Launch experiments anywhere.** Iter8 experiments can be launched inside Kubernetes, in your local environment, or inside a GitHub Actions pipeline.
+8.  **Experiment anywhere.** Iter8 experiments can be launched inside a Kubernetes cluster, in local environments, or inside a GitHub Actions pipeline.

 ## Quick start